 However, the real SF legend of Lost Continent is the biologist on the science team, Whit Bissell, who is one of only four actors I have written about — thus far — on this blog, that have received a special lifetime Saturn Award.
 The other three are Fay Wray, Elsa Lanchester and Vincent Price.
 Whit who?, you may ask.
 And, granted, Whit Bissell is not necessarily the first name that comes to mind when you’re asked to name an SF acting legend.
 Nevertheless, this prolific character actor appeared in around 30 SF movies of TV shows during his long career, and can be seen in some of the great classics of the Golden Age of science fiction films.

 Like so many great character actors, Bissell got his start on stage, and played Broadway before his move to Hollywood, where he made his film debut in 1943.
 Like John Hoyt, Bissell was never a star name, and seldom billed, unless the film was rather cheap.
 He didn’t quite have the face of a leading man, but his intelligent and clean-cut face made him ideal for playing scientists, doctors and government officials.
 Lost Continent was his first brush with SF.
 However, he is best remembered for playing the mad scientist who turns a young Michael Landon into a werewolf in the cult movie I Was a Teenage Werewolf (1957).
 And he got one of his very few, if not his only, first billing in the follow-up, I Was a Teenage Frankenstein (1957), in which he had the honour of playing Dr. Frankenstein himself.
-However, before this he also turned up as another scientist in a segment in the beginning of Universal’s classic Creature from the Black Lagoon (1954, review), and played another scientist in the surprisingly good low-budget feature Target Earth (1954), along with Creature co-star Richard Denning.
-He played a Dr. Pangborn in the Mickey Rooney comedy The Atomic Kid (1954), and had an uncredited, but essential, role as the medical professional who interviews Kevin McCarthy in the framing sequence at the end of Invasion of the Body Snatchers (1956).
+However, before this he also turned up as another scientist in a segment in the beginning of Universal’s classic Creature from the Black Lagoon (1954, review), and played another scientist in the low-budget feature Target Earth (1954, review), along with Creature co-star Richard Denning.
+He played a Dr. Pangborn in the Mickey Rooney comedy The Atomic Kid (1954, review), and had an uncredited, but essential, role as the medical professional who interviews Kevin McCarthy in the framing sequence at the end of Invasion of the Body Snatchers (1956).

 Bissell had a small role (again as a scientist) in Jack Arnold’s Monster on Campus (1958), another teenage monster movie, and stepped up a notch for a role as one of the time traveller’s friends in George Pal’s fine SF classic The Time Machine (1960), a role he reprised in a 1978 TV remake.
 In 1971 he played a Professor Holmes in Irwin Allen’s TV movie City Beneath the Sea, and he made his only SF movie appearance as a non-scientist in small role as Gov. Santini in Soylent Green (1973).
 Whit Bissell also made numerous appearances in science fiction TV shows, most importantly as one of the main characters in the successful and critically acclaimed The Time Tunnel (1966-1967).
 Of his numerous guest spots on TV, the most legendary is without doubt his appearance in the original Star Trek’s perhaps most memorable (and wacky) episode, The Trouble with Tribbles (1967).